 - Have an expert install your insulation – for safety and efficiency reasons this is not a DIY job.

-- Insulating the ceiling is number one priority.
+- Insulating the ceiling as the number one priority.
 Un-insulated ceilings add up to 35% more heat indoors.

 - Make sure windows are well shaded.
 Ignore this and you'll be sitting inside a giant oven over summer.